mozilla-ai/lumigator/docs/source/user-guides/local-models.md

 ## Conclusion

 Congratulations.
-You are now ready to run Lumigator evaluation on any local LLM of your choice!
+You are now ready to run Lumigator inference on any local LLM of your choice!